rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

    && git checkout HEAD foundation-website-init.sh
    </strong></tt>

-0. Open for edit the file `foundation-website-init.sh`
+0. Open for edit the file using the nano text editing program that comes with MacOS:

    <tt><strong>
    nano foundation-website-init.sh
    </strong></tt>

+   Alternately, you can use subl, atom, vscode, or IDE already installed.

 0. Edit the file to specify your account and website name: